Friedman-reflexivity: interpreters as consistoids

 So, the connection between the two results is obvious.
-However, the internal version of the characterisation in {\sf EA} needs cut-free {\sf EA}-provability and ordinary ${\sf PA}^{\sf corto}$-provability. \end{remark}
+However, the internal version of the characterisation in {\sf EA} needs cut-free {\sf EA}-provability and ordinary $\paco$-provability. \end{remark}

 \begin{remark} The theory ${\sf Seq}(V)$ is specified as follows.
-We add a unary predicate $\apr$ and a binary predicate $\in$ to the signature of $V$, we relativise $V$ to $\apr$ and we add the (unrelativised) axioms for Adjunctive Set Theory {\sf AS} plus an axiom that states that every element of $\apr$ is an empty set.
+We add a unary predicate $\dom$ and a binary predicate $\in$ to the signature of $V$, we relativise $V$ to $\dom$ and we add the (unrelativised) axioms for Adjunctive Set Theory {\sf AS} plus an axiom that states that every element of $\dom$ is an empty set.
 We can show that {\sf Seq} supports a functor from $\mathbb D$ to $\mathbb D_{\sf seq}$ and from $\mathbb D_{\sf fin}$ to $\mathbb D_{\sf fin,seq}$.
 See Appendix~\ref{notarissmurf} for details.
 It is easily seen that we have ${\sf Seq}(A) \mutint ({\sf S}^1_2+ \frc A)$.

 We see that we can split the functor $H$ of Remark~\ref{cateen} in two stages.
 First, we have a projection $\pi$ of $\mathbb D_{\sf fin}$ to $\mathbb D_{\sf fin,seq}$.
 This can be either $A \mapsto {\sf Seq}(A)$ or $A \mapsto ({\sf S}^1_2+ \frc A)$.
-Then, we have a (lax) embedding of $\mathbb D_{\sf fin,seq}$ into ${\mathbb B}_{{\sf PA}^{\sf corto}}$. \end{remark}
+Then, we have a (lax) embedding of $\mathbb D_{\sf fin,seq}$ into ${\mathbb B}_{\paco}$. \end{remark}

-Suppose $K:A \rhd {\sf PA}^{\sf corto}$.
-Since, we can apply the G\"odel Fixed Point Theorem in the usual way because {\sf C} can be represented by a predicate, we have L\"ob's Logic.
-This also follows from Theorem~\ref{GLsmurf} in combination with the fact that ${\sf PA}^{\sf corto}$ is sequential.
+Suppose $K:A \rhd \paco$.
+Since, we can apply the G\"odel Fixed Point Theorem in the usual way because \ccz\ can be represented by a predicate, we have L\"ob's Logic.
+This also follows from Corollary~\ref{tuinmansmurf} in combination with the fact that $\paco$ is sequential.
 That theorem, however, has a much more involved proof.